GF3000/Game-of-Life/README.md

+##About the project

+This is my version of Conway's Game of Life.
+It was the result from one project for CS degree at Universidad Politécnica de Madrid.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.